dailystory/docs/articles/changelog/2020/november.md

 # DailyStory Product Updates for November 2020
 ## November 20, 2020
 * Style updates
+* Bug with file / folder load order in file picker'

 ## November 19, 2020
 * Only drag using handle